Will this scope handle my rifle's recoil?

 But, for most air gun applications, a scope with 1-4X or 2-7X is rather appropriate since you typically won't be shooting near 100 yards.

-On the other hand, if you’re considering doing some serious varmint and maybe some predator hunting, 3-9X and 4-16X is a good place to look.
+On the other hand, if you're considering doing some serious varmint and predator hunting, 3-12X and 4-16X is an all-round power range to consider.

 That could be a costly mistake.